Authored by the expert who managed and guided the team behind the Serbia Property Pack

 Are home prices above the long-term average in Serbia as of 2026?

-As of early 2026, Serbian residential property prices sit meaningfully above their pre-pandemic baseline, with the real (inflation-adjusted) price index showing gains that place the market above historical averages but not at extreme levels.
+As of early 2026, Serbia's residential property prices sit clearly above their long-term average, with the BIS real residential property price index showing the market is above its pre-pandemic baseline and near its highest levels on record in inflation-adjusted terms.

 What local changes could move prices in Serbia as of 2026?